How It Works

 Community

 The book club will have members from all over the world.
-It will be an incredible opportunity to hear different perspectives on Player Piano and the Techno-Visions theme.
+It will be an incredible opportunity to hear different perspectives on 1984, George Orwell, and the Ghost from the Future theme.
 On the website, you’ll have the chance to discuss with others by commenting on posts and replying to others’ comments.
 Don’t be shy!
 Ask questions and share your expertise.
 If there’s a discussion you’d like to get going, please let us know.

 Contact